hjalmarrivera/climate-site/README.md

 <h1>Developing a Website for a Climate Change Company From Scratch</h1>
 <p>I loved the result of this project.
 In a multi-stage process, I researched design trends in the climate technology industry then emulated them with HTML and CSS.
-I got to use <b>flexbox</b>, <b>grid</b>, and many other approaches to recreating the "look and feel" of climate change companies using code from scratch.</p>
+I got to use <b>flexbox</b>, <b>grid</b>, and many other approaches to recreate the "look and feel" of climate change companies using code from scratch.</p>

 <h2>Showcase of Prototype</h2>